-- Oncor Trees is a company specializing in sustainably produced, artificial Christmas trees in Hong Kong and have a massive selection of sizes and types to check out.
+- Oncor Trees is a company specializing in sustainably produced, artificial Christmas trees in Hong Kong and has a massive selection of sizes and types to check out.

-The reasons real Christmas trees are seen as being sustainable are:
+Real Christmas trees are seen as being sustainable because:

 – Real Christmas trees are easily recycled by being chipped and used for gardening purposes.

 So, as long as you choose one from a sustainable farm that plants as many trees as they chop down, you’re not taking anything away from the ecosystem.
 Even if a tree ends up in a landfill, it will decompose quickly since it’s 100% natural.